OriginalAlien/Discord-Closed-Messages-Finder/README.md

      *People you recently messaged.*

    Lists are sorted **best match first**.
-   (Example: `mostLikelyToVc_uidQueryFormat` shows the most frequent VC partner at the top.)
+   (Example: `mostLikelyToVc_uidQueryFormat` shows the most frequent VC partner at the top and least frequent at the bottom.)

 6. Copy the list of user ids and paste it into Discord to mention/display each user and try to search for them.